EigenPriyam/GitTutorials/README.md

 # Sample Project

 ## Description
-This project demonstrates a simple README file structure and usage.
+This project demonstrates a simple README file structure.

 ## Installation
 1. Clone the repository: